Inspector Palmu's Mistake (film): Plot

 The film opens with a scene of guests arriving at the crime-themed dinner party of Bruno Rygseck, the rich and decadent heir of the Rykämö concern.
 The guests are his cousins Airi and Aimo Rykämö, Airi's fiancé Erik Vaara, who works for the concern and strongly dislikes Bruno, and Irma Vanne, the daughter of vuorineuvos Vanne.
 In order to scare them as they arrive, Bruno has dressed up as the Grim Reaper.

 The next morning, inspector Frans J. Palmu and detectives Virta and Kokki are informed that Bruno has drowned in his indoor swimming pool after slipping on a bar of soap.
 They head to the Rygseck house to conduct a routine investigation.
 The party guests (with the exception of Vanne), as well as Bruno's aunt Amalia Rygseck and his estranged wife Alli Rygseck, are present at the house, as all of them had had something to discuss with Bruno that morning.
 As Palmu inspects the bathroom, he begins to suspect that Bruno was in fact murdered.
 When the policemen are shown around the house by Bruno's manservant, Veijonen, they find Vanne and famous author K.V.
 Laihonen engrossed in lively conversation in the basement.
 They are oblivious to the morning's events, as they had entered the house through the back door when coke was delivered in the early morning and have since been in the basement.
 Although Laihonen does not know Bruno or Vanne from before, he had been invited to the house by her to get back the stolen manuscript of his unpublished novel.

 The atmosphere in the house becomes increasingly hostile towards the investigation as Palmu asks more detailed questions about the morning's events.
 He learns that the previous night, Aimo had stolen Amalia's cat and brought it with him to the dinner party, where Bruno had poisoned it and invited her to view the cadaver for his amusement.
-Despite Palmu's suspicions, the investigation is closed due to pressure from the powerful Rygsecks and because there is no evidence to prove that the death was not accidental.
+Despite Palmu's suspicions, the investigation is closed due to pressure from the powerful Rygsecks and because there is no evidence to prove that the death was anything other than an accident.
 Laihonen asks the policemen and Vanne to join him at the luxurious Hotel Kämp for a late lunch.